Green Spaghetti

 Blend it all up until smooth.

-Pour the cilantro poblano sauce all over the buttered noodles:
+Then pour the creamy green poblano sauce all over the buttered noodles:

 Green Spaghetti